-Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class.
+Read challenging or unfamiliar words aloud, then have students read them silently and then aloud together as a class.

-Theoretical- the number of favorable outcomes divided by the total number of possible outcomes.

-Experimental- describes how frequently an event actually occurred in an experiment.
+Theoretical- the number of favorable outcomes divided by the total number of possible outcomes Experimental- describes how frequently an event actually occurred in an experiment

-- Ask students the difference between the words 'theoretical' and 'experimental'. - Ask students to volunteer their answers, giving positive feedback and discussing. - Ask the students to practice saying the words in a sentence.
+- Ask students the difference between the words 'theoretical' and 'experimental'. - Encourage students to share their answers voluntarily, giving positive feedback. - Ask the students to practice saying the words in a sentence.

-- Refer students to the main lesson stimulus below. - Read out the written text. - Ask the students if there are any words that they are not familiar with and give descriptions of any words that may be problematic.
+- Refer students to the main lesson stem below. - Read out the written text. - Ask the students if there are any words that they are not familiar with and give descriptions of any words that may be problematic.

 Jessie flips two coins 20 times to determine the experimental probability of landing on heads versus tails.
-Here are his results.
+Here are his results:

 Coin Outcome Experimental Results

-H, H IIII

-H, T IIIII

-T, H IIIII

-T, T IIIII

-- Read out the following questions and ask students to answer in the space on their worksheet. - Q1.
-What is the experimental probability of both coins landing on heads? - Q2.
-Draw a tree diagram to determine the possible theoretical outcomes. - Q3.
-Calculate the theoretical probability of both coins landing on heads. - Q4.
-Compare the theoretical probability and experimental probability. - Q5.
-(Optional) What can Jessie do to decrease the difference between the theoretical probability and experimental probability? - Observe students' answers.
-Ask the students to volunteer their answers, giving positive feedback.
-Select good sample answers for all students to write down.
+Н, Н 1111

+Н, Т

+Т, Н

+Т, Т

+Read out the following questions and ask students to answer in the space on their worksheet:

+Q1.
+What is the experimental probability of both coins landing on heads?

+Q2.
+Draw a tree diagram to determine the possible theoretical outcomes.

+Q3.
+Calculate the theoretical probability of both coins landing on heads.

+Q4.
+Compare the theoretical probability and experimental probability.

+Q5.
+(Optional) What can Jessie do to decrease the difference between the theoretical probability and experimental probability?

+Observe students' answers.
+Encourage students to share their answers voluntarily, giving positive feedback.
+Read sample answers aloud for all students to hear and write.
 These may come from the students or from the following sample answers.

 Q1. $\frac{4}{10'}$ but we would simplify the fraction to $\frac{2}{5}$ Q2.

-Q3. $\frac{1}{4}$
+H HH HT TT Q3. $\frac{1}{4}$